InfiniStore: Elastic Serverless Cloud Storage: Evaluation

 \textbf{Pay-per-Access.} To find out whether \proj delivers pay-per-access, we breakdown the cost per hour over the entire 50 hours (Figure~\ref{fig:cost_timeline}).
-We observe a clear trend in that the total cost is proportional to the cost of serving {\kvget}/{\kvput} requests. {\proj}'s parallel recovery scheme incurs a small portion ($18.74\%$) of the overall cost, which is the recovery cost for handling $1,083$ function instance failures during the workload.
+We observe a clear trend in that the total cost is proportional to the cost of serving {\kvget}/{\kvput} requests. {\proj}'s parallel recovery scheme incurs a small portion ($18.34\%$) of the overall cost, which is the recovery cost for handling $1,083$ function instance failures during the workload.

-{\proj}'s cost overhead over a true pay-per-access scheme is about $26.69\%$.
-This is calculated using the ratio of the aggregate cost of recovery + warmup (i.e., the extra activities required to maintain data durability) to the aggregate cost of serving {\kvget}/{\kvput} requests + S3 cost (i.e., access and storage cost).
+{\proj}'s cost overhead over an ideally pay-per-access scheme is $26.00\%$.
+This result is calculated using the ratio of the aggregate cost of recovery + warmup (i.e., the extra activities required to maintain data durability) to the aggregate cost of serving {\kvget}/{\kvput} requests + S3 cost (i.e., access and storage cost).
 This overhead is significantly lower than {\prelim}, which adds $106.51\%$ for backup and warmup.

-\textbf{Latency Performance.} Figure~\ref{fig:latency} compares {\proj}'s latency performance against that of {\prelim}, ElastiCache as a storage, and S3.
-The results of using ElastiCache as a cache is similar to using as a storage, which is not shown in the plot. {\proj} achieves lower latency than {\prelim} for more than $40\%$ of the requests.
+\textbf{Latency Performance.} Figure~\ref{fig:latency} compares {\proj}'s latency performance against {\prelim}, ElastiCache as a storage, and S3.
+The results of using ElastiCache as a cache are similar to use as a storage, which are not shown in plots. {\proj} achieves lower latency than {\prelim} for more than $40\%$ of the requests.
 This is because {\proj}'s two-queue request scheme effectively mitigates the convoy effect of large requests against small requests. {\proj} is significantly faster than S3 for more than $70\%$ of the requests.
 For objects larger than 10 MB, {\proj} is two orders of magnitude faster than S3.
-For objects smaller than 1 MB, {\proj} suffers from the overhead of Lambda function invocation and thus {\proj} is slower than S3 for these requests. {\proj} exhibits performance similar to ElastiCache for around $50\%$ of the requests that read objects with sizes larger than 10 MB (Figure~\ref{fig:latency_10MB}).
-For the rest of the requests, which access smaller objects, {\proj} does not see a benefit compared to ElastiCache, again because of the high invocation overhead.
+For objects smaller than 1 MB, {\proj} suffers from the overhead of Lambda function invocation and thus is lower than S3. {\proj} exhibits comparable performance to ElastiCache for around $50\%$ of requests reading objects over 10 MB (Figure~\ref{fig:latency_10MB}).
+For the rest of the requests accessing smaller objects, {\proj} does not see a benefit compared to ElastiCache, again because of the high invocation overhead.
 Overall, {\proj} offers \emph{a novel performance-\$cost tradeoff} in the space of general-purpose cloud storage services.
-We discuss latency implication in \cref{subsec:latency}.